hkair/Basketball-Action-Recognition/README.md

 ![translate](examples/0000000_translate_32_0.gif)

 ### Training
 The training was done at [train.py](https://github.com/hkair/Basketball-Action-Recognition/blob/master/train.py).
-The training was run for 25 epochs and with a batch size of 8 epoch.
+The training was run for 25 epochs and with a batch size of 8.
 The model was trained with the classic 70/20/10 split.
 Where 70% of the data was use to train and 20% was used to validate the model.
 And, the rest of the 10% was used in the inference to test the final model.
 It was found that a learning rate of 0.0001 was better than a learning rate of 0.001.

 #### Checkpointing
 Both history and checkpointing is done after every epoch with [checkpoints.py](https://github.com/hkair/Basketball-Action-Recognition/blob/master/utils/checkpoints.py) in the utils directory.